rastko909/frothies/README.md

 ## 4. Describe the network infrastructure the App may be based on.

+The Frothies app runs on Heroku, a cloud-based platform as a service (PaaS) that hosts web applications.

+Heroku runs by using dynos, which are separate containers that run the app's code.
+A dyno is esentially a small virtual computer.

+Heroku has its own router that goes between dynos and app users.
+For example, if we type in our Frothies URL, a DNS request is sent to our provider, which directs the user's computer to the Heroku routers.

+To get our app's code onto dynos, a process Heroku calls 'slug compilation' happens.
+This process is known as a release, which is a our application code (i.e. a slug) and the code's configuration.

 ## 5. Identify and describe the software to be used in your App.